 MAF Properties' external borrowings comprise long-term loans from commercial banks.
-In addition, as at 31 December 2013 MAF Properties has loans outstanding from MAF Holding totalling AED 4,042 million, see "Related Parties".
+In addition, as at 31 December 2012 MAF Properties has loans outstanding from MAF Holding totalling AED 3,655 million, see "Related Parties".

-The table below summarises MAF Properties' borrowings as at 31 December in each of 2013 and 2012, respectively.
+The table below summarises MAF Properties' borrowings as at 31 December in each of 2012 and 2011, respectively.

 At 31 December

-- 2013 2012
+2012 2011

-- (AED n nillions)
+(AED r nillions)

-Long-term loans 7,144 7,104
+Long-term loans 7,104 7,616

-Of which current portion 4,418 3,997
+Of which current portion 3,997 2,273

-Details of MAF Properties' six outstanding external loans and facilities at 31 December 2013 are set out in note 22 to the 2013 MAF Properties Financial Statements.
-The loans have maturity dates ranging from 26 June 2014 to April 2026.
+Details of MAF Properties' seven outstanding external loans and facilities at 31 December 2012 are set out in note 21 to the 2012 MAF Properties Financial Statements.
+The loans have maturity dates ranging from 8 September 2013 to 30 January 2022.
 The loans are denominated in dirham, U.S. dollars, Egyptian pound and Lebanese pound.
 The majority of the loans bear interest at floating rates with margins ranging from 1 per cent. to 3.5 per cent. above a reference rate.
-Certain of the loans (as identified in note 22) are secured against assets of MAF Properties.
-The principal amount outstanding of secured loans at 31 December 2013 was AED 1,535 million.
+One loan has a fixed 5.85 per cent. rate of interest.
+Certain of the loans (as identified in note 21) are secured against assets of MAF Properties.
+The principal amount outstanding of secured loans at 31 December 2012 was AED 1,182 million.